jonmaim/til/README.md

 A collection of concise write-ups on small things I learn day to day across a variety of technologies.
 Inspired from https://github.com/jbranchaud/til/

+**TODO**

+* Create a script to automatically rebuild the `Categories` section and list each category entries.
+  * Bonus: display total number of entries, latest entry, last updated entry.

 ---

 ### Categories